-In the Early Years Foundation Stage (EYFS) at Cherry Willingham Primary Academy, we strongly believe that play is a child’s work, and that they learn best when motivated in an exciting and stimulating environment which has been designed with their needs at the forefront.
+At Cherry Willingham Primary Academy, we strongly believe that play is a child’s work, and that they learn best when motivated in an exciting and stimulating environment which has been designed with their needs at the forefront.
 We want our children to be independent, active learners, to learn through play and exploration.
 The children will take their learning both indoors and outdoors, whatever the weather!

 Each child will have their own Learning Journey which will contain evidence of their learning and experiences both at school and home.
 Parents are encouraged to add their own information on their child so that the Learning Journey becomes a home/school partnership.
 Parents are invited to discuss their child's progress at least twice a year at a Parent Information evening.
 At the end of the EYFS year each child will receive a report on their progress over the year in the areas listed below.